 The speed of a typical airliner in cruise is usually up to 600kts/700mph/960kph.
-In the cruise the pilots use the airplane’s Mach Number for controlling its speed as this number is not affected by atmospheric pressure at cruise altitudes.
+In the cruise, the pilots use the airplane’s Mach Number for controlling its speed as this number is not affected by atmospheric pressure at cruise altitudes.

 What is the Mach Number?

 It’s basically the speed of the aircraft expressed as a percentage of the speed of sound (666 knots/766mph/1233kph).
-Controlling an aircraft by the Indicated Airspeed(IAS) at high altitudes is not efficient because the IAS is decreasing with increasing altitude and is also dangerous for speed control since the aircraft might find its self in an overspeed or underspeed condition.
+Controlling an aircraft by the Indicated Airspeed(IAS) at high altitudes is not efficient because the IAS is decreasing with increasing altitude and is also dangerous for speed control since the aircraft might find itself in an overspeed or underspeed condition.

 As you can see in this picture, in the left top corner of the right-hand screen, .77 is the selected Mach Number which results in a 244knots IAS.

 The Ground Speed on the other hand, as seen on left-hand screen, top left corner is well over 410knots or 500mph/900kph.

 Think of speeds like this: